gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   3 are not expected as they are used during DTLS handshake.

 * Cipher Suite:
-: 2 bytes cipher suite identification for the DTLS 1.3 Cipher suite used to identify the DTLS AEAD algorithm to perform the DTLS record protection.
+: 2 bytes cipher suite identification for the DTLS 1.3 cipher suite used to identify the DTLS AEAD algorithm to perform the DTLS record protection.
   The cipher suite is fixed for a (SCTP Association, Key) pair.